 From the drop-down menu at the top of your spreadsheet, select Data → PivotTable and PivotChart Report...

-You will be presented with the window entitled 'PivotTable and PivotChart Wizard - Step 1 of 3' (shown aboveon the right).
+You will be presented with a dialog box entitled 'PivotTable and PivotChart Wizard - Step 1 of 3' (shown on the rightabove).

 Make sure the optionsand